dynamo58/geoguessr-czechia-guide/README.md

 This is the GitHub repository of **Czechia – a thorough Geoguessr guide**.

-# Where is the it?????????????
+# Where is it?????????????

 [The doc.pdf file](./doc.pdf)

 # Contributing

-All contributions of welcome.
-Please open up an issue or open a pull request to do so.
+All contributions are welcome.
+Please open up an issue or a pull request to do so.
 Other possibilities are briefly touched upon in the document.

 # Licensing statement